-Slightly more than half of the students receive support from friends or teachers for CWSN and almost half of the schools give access to special learning material at school.
-Some of the schools have access to the assistive devices and some have trained or certified teachers to support children with special needs.
-Few schools even provide accommodation for CWSN.
-To foster a supportive learning environment for CWSN, the schools must provide full access to the assistive devices, proper resources and accommodation for children with special needs across school environments.
+Slightly more than half of the students reported to receive support from friends or teachers for CWSN and also have access to special learning or study material at school.
+More than half of the schools have reported that they provide accommodation for CWSN.
+Some of the schools have trained or certified teachers to support children with special needs and have access to the assistive devices.
+For creating an inclusive environment, schools must ensure that the students have full support by providing access to proper resources, assistive devices, and accommodation for children with special needs across school environments.